fabianakondo/churn-early-warning-framework/sample_outputs/account_red.md

 - CCO or senior commercial leader sends a direct, personal outreach to the new superintendent.
 Not a renewal proposal — a relationship introduction.
-The message should acknowledge the transition, reference the school's history with Arco, and request a 20-minute call to understand the new leadership team's priorities for 2026.
+The message should acknowledge the transition, reference the school's history with the company, and request a 20-minute call to understand the new leadership team's priorities for 2026.
 - Do not lead with the contract or pricing.
-The superintendent's first impression of Arco should not be a vendor asking for a signature.
+The superintendent's first impression of the company should not be a vendor asking for a signature.

 **Within 7 days:**
 - If the introductory call is secured, prepare a bespoke value summary for the superintendent: what the school has achieved with the system over 3 years, student outcome data, coordinator satisfaction, peer references from comparable networks in the region.
-- Separately, CSM Diego re-engages the pedagogical coordinator (not the superintendent) to rebuild operational-level confidence and identify any outstanding product issues that need resolution before the renewal conversation proceeds.
+- Separately, the CSM re-engages the pedagogical coordinator (not the superintendent) to rebuild operational-level confidence and identify any outstanding product issues that need resolution before the renewal conversation proceeds.

 **Competitive counter:**
-- Given that Positivo has already presented, prepare a competitive positioning brief.
+- Given that a competitor has already presented, prepare a competitive positioning brief.
 Do not wait for the school to raise the comparison — proactively address the key differentiation points in the executive conversation.